Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries: Supplementary Material for ``Inhomogeneous Quantum Quenches of Conformal Field Theory with Bondaries"

-The initial state $|\psi_0\rangle$ of the original OBC system is the uniform ground state of uniform Hamiltonian $H_0$ in the $x$ coordinate.
+The initial state $|\psi_0\rangle$ of the original system is the uniform ground state of uniform Hamiltonian $H_0$ in the $x$ coordinate.
 Correspondingly, the initial state (mirror extension of $|\psi_0\rangle$) of the ancillary mirror PBC problem will be the ground state of uniform Hamiltonian (mirror extension of $H_0$) with PBC and spatial period $2L$ in the $x$ coordinate.
-Therefore, the chiral twist operator (which has scaling dimension $\Delta_n/2$) two-point function of the initial state is easy to calculate in the $x$ coordinate (via a further mapping into two-point function in the whole plane in the Euclidean formalism), which results \cite{Calabrese_2009}
+Therefore, in the $x$ coordinate, the chiral two-point function of $\mathcal{O}_r$ and $\mathcal{O}_r^{I}$ (which have scaling dimension $\Delta/2$) of the initial state is easy to calculate (via a further mapping into two-point function in the whole plane in the Euclidean formalism), which results \cite{Calabrese_2009b}

 where $\tilde{\epsilon}(x)=\tilde{\epsilon}(-x)$ is the effective (mirror symmetric) UV cutoff which can be position $x$ dependent (similar to the case of simple boundary effect), since we are considering an inhomogeneous CFT quench.
 As a result, the two-point function in the $y$ coordinate is related by conformal transformation: